-- 1) In Menu mode, select Audio Settings and then Microphone.
+- 1) In Menu mode, select Audio Settings.

+- Note: The Headroom setting is only available on the HBP-2X Beltpack.

 - 2) To select the Headroom:

 - a) From the third menu, select Headroom.

 - b) From the fourth menu, select one of the following:

 - Normal (default)

 - High

 - 3) To enable or disable the Contour Filter:

 - a) From the third menu, select Contour Filter

 - b) From the fourth menu, select one of the following:

 - Enabled (default)

 - Disabled

-10.5 Configuring the Beltpack Settings
+10.5 Configuring the beltpack Settings